exoscale/ex/README.md

   top level middleware and only let through the ones marked safe to show via a derived :type.

-* skip sentry logging for some kind of exceptions (or the inverse)
+* Skip sentry logging for some kind of exceptions (or the inverse)

-*